SnowLeopard-AI/discord_datasets/README.md

 # Discord Datasets

 Welcome to Snow Leopard's public Discord datasets!

-You can try out `Snowy` through Snow Leopard's public Discord Server.
-This repository contains information on how to get started and what datasets are available for testing.
+This repository contains information on how to try Snow Leopard through our public [Discord server](https://discord.gg/WGAyr8NpEX).

 ## About Snow Leopard